All Episodes

 You've got the border around Parliament, the seat of government.

-You don't have a border around our island, which should be really easy to keep a border around, uh because they just don't value it.
+You don't have a border around our island, which should be really easy to keep a border around, because they just don't value it.

-It's so it's so self-evident.
+It's so self-evident.

 I think the end of the year is probably a bit too soon.

-I don't think because the thing is what we're relying on, unfortunately, is an insurrection in the Labour Party now.
+I don't think, because the thing is, what we're relying on, unfortunately, is an insurrection in the Labour Party now.

-Turkeys would have to vote for Christmas, and that's rare.
+Anarchies would have to vote for Christmas, and that's rare.

-Well, and and that's the point.
+And that's the point.

 Yes.

-Now I I think that sounds great.
+Now, that sounds great.

-Uh, but it'll be worse than the Conservatives losing at the previous general election.
+But it would be worse than the Conservatives losing at the previous general election.

 But isn't it interesting?